Image by David Mark from Pixabay

-More specifically by the prompt: "Write a murder mystery with an amateur sleuth who must navigate a fantastical world in a quest to discover the truth."
+More specifically in the context of the prompt: "Write a murder mystery with an amateur sleuth who must navigate a fantastical world in a quest to discover the truth."

 I wake up in a strange bed, next to a woman who isn’t my wife.